-The Neural Interfaces Lab works on the design and testing of neural devices.
-We establish microfabrication processes for building improved neural devices, investigate thin film materials for neural applications, evaluate in vitro electrochemical behavior of electrodes, and test in vivo performance and stability of microelectrode arrays.
+The Neural Interfaces Lab works on the design and testing of devices for neural stimulation and recording.
+We establish microfabrication processes for building improved neural devices, investigate thin film materials for neuroscience applications, evaluate bench-top electrochemical behavior of electrodes, and test in vivo performance and stability of microelectrode arrays.
 We evaluate devices for neural engineering applications by combining microscopy, analysis of materials, electrochemical evaluations, accelerated testing, failure analysis, and animal studies.
-Our lab has ongoing research focused on the following areas:
+Our lab has ongoing research in the following areas:

 Developing amorphous silicon carbide based ultra-microelectrode arrays for cortical neuron recording and stimulation.